Dallas

 These tests produce images of the heart and blood vessels to help us make a diagnosis:

-Congenital coronary artery conditions develop in the womb.
+Congenital coronary artery disease develops in the womb.
 For unknown reasons, an unborn baby’s heart or arteries don’t form as they should.
 Heart defects aren’t caused by anything a woman does or doesn’t do during pregnancy.

 Infections from viruses or bacteria may cause acquired coronary artery conditions.
 Researchers are still trying to determine why some children develop Kawasaki disease or MIS-C while others don’t.

-Treatments depend on the type of coronary artery disease.
-They include
+Treatments depend on the type of coronary artery disease which may include:

 Doctors at The Heart Center specialize in diagnosing and treating rare blood vessel disorders.
 For all coronary artery conditions, we use a team approach involving multiple heart specialists to help your child.